hnjw-png/battleships/README.md

 * You will be prompted that you have clicked outside the board and asked to make another guess.
 * You will be informed if you guess correctly.
+* There are 2 ships to be found.

 ## You didnt sink the ships